Getting help, making a complaint

 Student health and safety representatives

 You can contact your student health and safety representative to ask questions or report problems in your work environment.
-The role of the student health and safety representatives is to influence working conditions in order to help establish a good study environment, participate in health and safety inspections, assess how changes affect the student work environment, and keep up to date with work environment legislation.
+The student health and safety representative has no responsibility for the work environment, but they are to monitor working conditions in order to help establish a good study environment, participate in health and safety inspections, assess how changes affect the student work environment, and keep up to date with work environment legislation.

 Swedish Higher Education Authority